aimeos/aimeos-docs/src/config/controller-jobs/attribute-import.md

 please have a look  into the PHP documentation of the [format() method](https://www.php.net/manual/en/datetime.format.php).

-**Note:** If no backup name is configured, the file or directory won't be moved away.
-Please make also sure that the parent directory and the new directory are writable so the file or directory could be moved.
+**Note:** If no backup name is configured, the file will be removed!

 See also:

 * controller/jobs/attribute/import/xml/domains
+* controller/jobs/attribute/import/xml/location
 * controller/jobs/attribute/import/xml/max-query

 ## decorators/excludes

-Excludes decorators added by the "common" option from the attribute import CSV job controller
+Excludes decorators added by the "common" option from the attribute import XML job controller

 ```
 controller/jobs/attribute/import/xml/decorators/excludes = Array